eden-lane/Horn/README.md

 $ gulp
 ```

-You also can instal it from [chrome web store](https://chrome.google.com/webstore/detail/horn/kgakjogacdmeoefbgjigkidejggcienn).
 Remember, it still in early development.